GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

 ## Clean up

-After you've finished the NGINX load balancer tutorial, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
+After you've finished the NGINX load balancer tutorial, you can clean up the resources you created on Google Cloud so you won't be billed for them in the future.
 The following sections describe how to delete or turn off these resources.